-

 What are the top three emerging business risks that are the focus of class action or collective redress litigation?

-Among the 32 class actions that have been brought in France, 19 of them related to consumer matters, 6 of them were brought in discrimination matters (mainly in the workplace), 3 of them were brought in health matters, 2 in data protection matters and the 2 remaining actions were brought in administrative matters.
+Among the 42 class actions that have been brought in France since 2014, 23 of them related to consumer matters, 6 of them were brought in discrimination matters (mainly in the workplace), 3 of them were brought in health matters, 2 in data protection matters, 7 actions were brought in administrative matters and the latest one was brought in environmental matters for the first time in 2025.

 Therefore, based on the area of law, the top three emerging business risks on which class actions are focused are: